jaumemk/yasha-base/readme.md

     - `php artisan db:create $(echo ${PWD##*/} | tr - _)_test`

-- Installs Backpack with everything & creates first user with the account: *admin@example.com*
+- Installs Backpack with everything & creates first user with the account: *info@example.com*
     - `php artisan backpack:base:install`
     - `php artisan migrate --seed`
     - `php artisan backpack:crud:install --elfinder=yes`

-- The first user password is hashed in the seeder.
-(To do: an artisan command to set the admin password).
+- The first user password is hashed in `composer.json` file.

 ## Coming in next releases

-- Basic route translations
-- Install clockwork for debuging pourposes
+- Add some user administration
+- Add permissions
+- Add image compression cached/on the fly, based on URL (eg: /image/thumb/image.png, /image/big/image.png, etc.)
-- to do...
+- ...

 ## Known bugs

 - Removing a Page which is linked trough a Menu Item makes all web unaccessible until the Menu Item its removed.
+- Page preview button doesn't work as expected when backend/frontend language is not the same.
+- Backend language switcher fails on some controllers.